jonwyett/brightcove-fpc/README.md

 We also checked the uploader field to identify known FPC upload accounts — a great signal when available.

-A similar process looked for common negative signals like "State Department" to help screen out unrelated content.
+A similar process looked for common negative signals like "Daily Press Briefing" to help screen out unrelated content.

 Each match was logged with a score and match type, and nothing was ever overwritten without a human review step.